Transportation 2030: Safer Transportation

 - ensure consistent and effective security screening of travellers

 - add new lanes for U.S. pre-clearance of passengers at the Billy Bishop Toronto City Airport and the Quebec City Jean Lesage International Airport

 Proposed changes to the Motor Vehicle Safety Act

-Bill S-2, which proposes changes to the Motor Vehicle Safety Act, is proceeding through the law-making process.
-This bill, if passed, would improve actions taken on:
+Bill S-2, which changes the Motor Vehicle Safety Act, received Royal Assent on March 3, 2018.
+This bill improves actions taken on:

 - vehicle recalls

 - vehicles that do not meet standards